Vyral/kwasi-bowie/_posts/2020-08-05-how-do-mobile-listing-ads--real-time-digital-ads-market-your-home.md

 **Now, with Compass’s real-time digital ad tool, we’re able to quickly and easily launch a highly targeted and optimized digital campaign on Facebook and Instagram.** More than that, we’ll also be able to get real-time, detailed results so that we can react swiftly to what our marketing and digital ads are telling us about who the buyer demographic is.
 That will give the ability to target buyers more directly and hopefully sell your house faster and for a higher price.

-Both of these marketing options can really boost the exposure for your listing, which is critical for you to get top dollar or to even set the new record sales price for your area.
+Both of these marketing options can boost the exposure for your listing, which is critical for you to get top dollar or to even set the new record sales price for your area.

 If you’re interested in learning how to take advantage of these marketing options, click here to request your free how-to guide.
-And for any questions you have, don’t hesitate to reach out to us.
+If you have any questions, don’t hesitate to reach out to us.
 We’d love to help you.